 1. A demand or request for sexual favors in exchange for benefits;

-b. interferes with a school or district staff member’s ability to perform the job; or
+b.
+Interferes with a school or district staff member’s ability to perform their job; or

 c.
 Creates an intimidating, offensive or hostile environment.

-Examples of sexual harassment may include, but not be limited to , physical touching or graffiti of a sexual nature; displaying or distributing of sexually explicit drawings; pictures and written materials; sexual gestures or obscene jokes; touching oneself sexually or talking about one’s sexuality in front of others; or spreading rumors about or rating other students or others as to appearance, sexual activity or performance.
+Examples of sexual harassment may include, but not be limited to, physical touching or graffiti of a sexual nature; displaying or distributing of sexually explicit drawings; pictures and written materials; sexual gestures or obscene jokes; touching oneself sexually or talking about one’s sexual behaviors in front of others; or spreading rumors about or rating other students or others as to appearance, sexual activity or performance.

 Reports and complaints of sexual harassment should be made to the following individual(s):

-This/These individual(s) are responsible for accepting and managing complaints for sexual harassment.
+This/These individual(s) is/are responsible for accepting and managing complaints of sexual harassment.
 Persons wishing to report should contact them using the above information.
 This person is also designated as the Title IX Coordinator.
-See GBN/JBA-AR(1) – Sexual Harassment Complaint Procedure.
+See JBA/GBN-AR(1) - Sexual Harassment Complaint Procedure.

-Any staff member who becomes aware of behavior that may violate this policy shall [immediately] report to a district official. to the district official (with coordination involving the reporting staff member when appropriate) will take any action necessary to ensure the:
+Any staff member who becomes aware of behavior that may violate this policy are encouraged to immediately report to a district official.
+The district official (with coordination involving the reporting staff member when appropriate) will take any action necessary to ensure the:

 1. Student is protected and to promote a nonhostile learning environment;